IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step02.md

 tree -d -L 2 /shared/data
 ```

-These directories were created to store genome files of different species.
+These directories were created to store the genome files of several species.
 As an example the `bank` directory is a child of `data` but is also the parent of `bos_taurus`.

 From the previous command we deduce the  path from the root `/` to the `homo_sapiens` directory.
 This path is: